bazelbuild/bazel/site/docs/remote-execution-rules.md

 is currently in development.
 You can try remote execution with [bazel-buildfarm](https://github.com/bazelbuild/bazel-buildfarm), an open-source project that aims to provide a distributed remote execution platform.
-This document is intended for Bazel users writing custom build and test rules in Skylark who want to understand the requirements for Bazel rules in the context of remote execution.
+This document is intended for Bazel users writing custom build and test rules who want to understand the requirements for Bazel rules in the context of remote execution.

 This document uses the following terminology when referring to different